-Humanistic/existential therapy focused on helping people make authentic, meaningful and self-directed choices about how to live.
+Humanistic/existential therapy is focused on helping people make authentic, meaningful, and self-directed choices about how to live.
 We believe that therapy can provide the fertile ground to nurture growth in valued directions and that inherent in each individual is the wisdom to determine their path towards growth.
-We strive to create an environment that allows individuals the freedom and support to develop increased personal awareness from which stems the ability to realize your own potential.
+We strive to create an environment that allows individuals the freedom and support to develop increased personal awareness from which stems the ability to realize one’s own potential.

 The psychologists at the Rowan Center value a holistic perspective and integrated view of individuals and place this at the center of their practice.

 Elliott, R., Watson, J., Greenberg, L. S., Timulak, L., & Freire, E. (2013).
 Research on humanistic-experiential psychotherapies.
 In M. J. Lambert (Ed.), Bergin & Garfield‘s handbook of psychotherapy and behavior change (6th ed., pp. 495–538).
 New York, NY: Wiley.